 - Monitor specific comments or tweets and answer directly from Postific

-- Set up alerts sending you notification if people are saying something about you
+- Set up alerts sending you a notification if people are saying something about you

 BoardReader allows you to search multiple message boards simultaneously.
 Search engines often struggle to find and display information contained on the Web’s forums and message boards.